 While e-bikes have remained a small market for many years, they are now in full expansion and are becoming more and more appealing to various cyclists.

 Manufacturers now produce bikes with electric assistance in all styles, such as urban bikes, road bikes, mountain bikes and all-purpose commuters.
-Whether you want to commute to work in a more efficient way, or ride longer and stronger on the road or in the trail, there’s now an e-bike for that.
+Whether you want to commute to work in a more efficient way, or ride longer and stronger on the road or in the trail, there’s now an e-bike for your needs.

 Motors can be housed in the back wheel (hub motor) or in the bottom bracket for better integration (mid-drive motors).
 Mid-drive motors offer a much smoother power delivery and a lower center of gravity which improves bike handling greatly.